Four Days in Alexandria and Cairo Egypt: Pyramids and Camels - A Whirlwind Spring Break!

 Visit the Saqqara Pyramids

-It is hard not to be blown away by not only the vastness but also the history of the Saqqara Necropolis.
-Do not let the pictures fool you, be prepared to walk AND learn a lot.
-You can easily get 20k+ steps within a few hours.
-Our tour guide Nabil provided us with an extensive analysis and historical recount of the Saqqara pyramids.
-You could easily imagine living in that era, it was truly immersive.
+It is hard not to be blown away by the vastness and history of the Saqqara Necropolis.
+Do not let the pictures fool you.
+Be prepared to walk and learn a lot.
+You can easily walk 20k+ steps within a few hours.
+Our tour guide, Nabil, provided us with an extensive analysis and historical recount of the Saqqara pyramids.
+You could easily imagine living in that era; it was truly immersive.

-I won't bore you with all the nerdy fun facts, but I will say if you ever plan to tour the pyramids, especially Saqqara, go with a private tour guide it's well worth it.
+I won't bore you with all the nerdy fun facts, but I will say that if you ever plan to tour the pyramids, especially Saqqara, go with a private tour guide.
+It's well worth it.

-Here I am getting a crash course in Ancient Egyptian history.
+Here, I am taking a crash course in Ancient Egyptian history.
 Nabil is knowledgeable and funny.
 10/10

 This was by no means an extensive to-do list.
-As compared to what I had on my original itinerary this was a trip on steroids.
+Compared to what I had on my original itinerary, this was a trip on steroids.
 We were exhausted from moving around so much, but it was a memorable experience overall.

 There is so much more to explore.
 There is so much more to Egypt.
-Needless to say, if you are a history nerd, plan to stay at least 10 days to fully immerse yourself.
-If you are planning anytime between December - April, pack a few sweaters and scarves.
+If you are a history nerd, plan to stay at least 10 days to fully immerse yourself.
+Pack a few sweaters and scarves if you are planning anytime between December and April.
 It can get quite cold in the desert.
 Don't get caught slipping!

 Overall, our first mommy-daughter international trip was a success.
 These pictures and memories are truly worth a thousand words.

 P.S.
 Always have cash on hand for tips.
-About $1-2 Egyptian pounds for hotel staff, drivers $3-5 Egyptian pounds, and tour guides $10- 20 Egyptian pounds.
+Consider tipping ~ $1-2 Egyptian pounds for hotel staff, drivers $3-5 Egyptian pounds for drivers, and $10- 20 Egyptian pounds for tour guides.

 Til next time...